connet-dev/connet/README.md

  - `count` - try as many as `lb-retry-max` peers, before giving up.
 If `lb-retry-max` is empty, `2` is the default
  - `timed` - try for as long as `lb-retry-max` milliseconds, before giving up.
 If `lb-retry-max` is empty, `1000` milliseconds is the default
  - `all` - try all available peers

+#### Dial timeout

+By default, both source and destinations will wait forever for a connection to be established (e.g. `dial-timeout = 0`).
+In case of load balancing (especially `timed`) it is useful to set these to values lower then `lb-retry-max`, so the system can try to establish multiple connections within the alloted time.

 ### Storage